School Group Tours

 OJMCHE has adopted a sliding scale admission model.

-• $10 Pay It Forward
+• $10/student – Pay It Forward

-• $5 Standard Group Rate
+• $5/student – Standard Group Rate

 Exhibitions

-• The Holocaust: An Oregon Perspective
+• The Holocaust, An Oregon Perspective

 Students learn about the causes and effects of the Holocaust through the experiences of Oregon’s survivors.
 This exhibition is an effective learning experience for students at any stage in their learning about the Holocaust.